Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 Here is my point.
 Mount Zion, the city of God, currently in the spirit world, is what we mean by “Heaven.”
 Heaven is not what we picture today, a place where people are laying around in their mansions doing nothing for eternity.
 Heaven is Mount Zion, the city of the living God.

-In order to enter Heaven we have to wash our robes.
+In order to enter Heaven, we must wash our robes.
 We do not wash our robes just once.
-We are to wash them every time we behave in a manner that is not of the image of God.
+We are to wash them every time we behave in a manner that is not in the image of God.
 We confess what we have done, as the Spirit of God brings our rebellious act or attitude to our attention, we confess it as sin and then thoroughly renounce and denounce it, calling upon Jesus for help.
 It is our determination that never again for eternity shall we behave in that manner.

 Jesus will assist us with our determination.